rebarakaz/chrisnov-invoice/README.md

 5. Push to the branch (`git push origin feature/your-feature-name`).
 6. Open a pull request.

+## 📚 Documentation

+For more detailed information on specific features, please refer to the following guides:

+- [Business Settings](docs/BUSINESS_SETTINGS_GUIDE.md): How to configure your brand and business data.
+- [PDF Templates](docs/PDF_TEMPLATES_GUIDE.md): Customizing the look and feel of your invoices.
+- [Email Settings](docs/EMAIL_SETTINGS_GUIDE.md): Setting up SMTP for direct invoice delivery.
+- [Currency Settings](docs/CURRENCY_SETTINGS_GUIDE.md): Managing multiple currencies and rounding.

+## 📜 Changelog

+Stay up-to-date with the latest features, improvements, and bug fixes by checking the [CHANGELOG.md](CHANGELOG.md).

 ## 📄 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details
+See the [LICENSE](LICENSE) file for details.